Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Profile Modeling

 \subsection{User Profile Modeling}

-User profile modeling extracts and organizes user-specific signals into a representation that can condition downstream personalization modules.
-In contrast to generic semantic context, profiles primarily encode personalization cues such as stable traits, long-term preferences, and interaction patterns that determine how an agent should respond or act for a particular user \citep{wu2024understanding}.
-We view a user profile as a structured state constructed from heterogeneous features, where the key design questions are which signals are decision-critical and how they should be aggregated into a usable form.
-Accordingly, we divide profile modeling into \textit{persona-based} and \textit{response-based} approaches, reflecting whether the profile is anchored in user attributes or in user-specific feedback on model outputs.
+User profile modeling extracts and organizes user-specific signals into representations that can guide how an agent should respond or act \citep{wu2024understanding}.
+In this survey, we distinguish two major paradigms according to how user preferences are represented: \textit{persona-based} approaches, which model the user through relatively holistic traits and preference descriptions, and \textit{response-based} approaches, which model the user through preferences over candidate responses or model behaviors.

-\paragraph{Persona-based Modeling} Persona-based methods infer high-level user attributes that remain informative across contexts.
-Profiles may be built from explicit self-descriptions and from implicit cues in historical interactions, and are often represented as either a structured attribute vector or a free-form natural-language persona summary.
-For instance, AlignXpert \citep{li20251} constructs a high-dimensional preference space grounded in psychological and alignment-motivated dimensions, then estimates user-specific positions to form a preference vector.
-FSPO \citep{singh2025fspo} adopts a user-description chain-of-thought mechanism to allocate additional inference effort to preference analysis, producing more fine-grained persona descriptions.
-Beyond one-shot estimation, several systems iteratively refine latent user attributes through ongoing dialogue.
-RLPA \citep{zhao2025teaching} and \citet{wang2025multi} update user representations over interaction rounds, while RGMem \citep{tian2025rgmem} builds evolving profiles by extracting user insights from episodic memory fragments and progressively aggregating them via hierarchical refinement.
+\paragraph{Persona-based Modeling} Persona-based methods model the user through relatively stable traits, characteristics, and long-term preference descriptions that remain informative across contexts.
+Such profiles may be constructed from explicit self-descriptions, behavioral history, or historical interactions, and are often represented as structured attribute vectors or free-form natural-language persona summaries.
+In downstream use, persona-based profiles are often incorporated as prompts or constraints to guide personalized generation and decision making.
+For instance, AlignXpert \citep{li20251} constructs a high-dimensional preference space grounded in psychological and alignment-related dimensions, while FSPO \citep{singh2025fspo} produces more fine-grained persona descriptions through a user-description chain-of-thought mechanism.
+Beyond such one-shot profiling, several methods iteratively refine user representations through interaction: RLPA \citep{zhao2025teaching} and \citet{wang2025multi} update user representations across rounds, RGMem \citep{tian2025rgmem} hierarchically aggregates user insights from episodic memory.
 Relatedly, RLPF \citep{wu2025rlpf} optimizes concise, human-readable user summaries using a feedback loop tied to downstream performance, and CURIO \citep{wan2025enhancing} introduces an intrinsic motivation objective that encourages active inference of latent user types during multi-turn interaction.